Devon Holiday Home

 Why holiday in Devon – 20% more sunshine!

-Generally, Devon is 2 degrees warmer than the rest of UK and has 19% more sunshine hours – Met Office stats!
+Generally, Devon is 2 degrees warmer than the rest of UK and has 20% more sunshine hours – Met Office stats!
 But it’s not just the warm climate, sunshine, Devon Cream Teas and Cider that brings people to holiday in Devon each year.
 Devon is pretty unique and a very special place to visit, so book our Devon holiday home to enjoy all that Devon has to offer!

 On the South Devon coast there are seaside resorts, such as The English Riviera, with award winning beaches, piers, amusements, even palm trees!
 In between these resorts there are a multitude of picturesque coves to enjoy away from the crowds – some are not that easy to get to but that’s a good excuse for a boat trip.

 In contrast, the North Devon coast has wide windswept beaches with choppier waters that draw surfers and thrill seekers.
 Either coast offers a variety of coastal walks and an array of water sports and activities ranging from angling to coasteering.